tekmegha/meghavayu/tekmegha-fe/MAJILI_CATEGORIES_SETUP.md

 3. Ensure the categories table exists and has proper RLS policies
 4. Test with a simple category query first

-The Opula fashion store now has a comprehensive category structure that will provide an excellent shopping experience for fashion customers!
+The Majili fashion store now has a comprehensive category structure that will provide an excellent shopping experience for fashion customers!